Residential Treatment for Substance AbuseSkip to the navigation

 Most residential treatment programs involve the 12-step program used by Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
 You'll have group therapy, counseling, and medical care, and you will learn about addiction.
 Some programs also offer job or career training.
-Women may be allowed to bring their children.
+A small number of programs allow parents to bring their children.

 Group therapy provides support and feedback from others who have struggled with addiction.